norbert-68/lldb-mi/README.md

 # lldb-mi
-A gdb/mi command line interface of lldb supposed to work with Eclipse.
+A gdb/mi command line interface of lldb.llvm.org supposed to work with Eclipse.